madnanrizqu/test-driven-prompting-multi-large-language-models/README.md

 This repository contains the experimental data and analysis for a research study demonstrating how **Test-Driven Prompting (TDP)** significantly improves AI code generation across multiple programming languages and difficulty levels.
 All experimental data, statistical analysis, and qualitative comparisons are included.

+## Publication Status

+This research is currently under review at [MDPI Applied Sciences](https://www.mdpi.com/journal/applsci), a Scopus Q2 and Web of Science SCIE Q2 journal with an Impact Factor of 2.5.

 ## What is Test-Driven Prompting?

 Instead of just asking an AI to write code, Test-Driven Prompting includes example test cases in the prompt.
 This helps the AI understand exactly what the code should do, similar to how human programmers use test-driven development.